AakashCode12/My-Design-Collection/README.md

 ### Contributing Guide:

 You can contribute to this repository.
 Make a folder and add your HTML, CSS, etc files.
-Also name the folder and also add it to the Readme File of that particluar type.
+Name the folder 📂 and also add it to the Readme File of that particluar type.
+* Eg: If I made a button design then I will make a folder in button and also link the folder in Read me along with Sceenshots of the design.